whlapinel/whlapinel.github.io/content/projects/course-manager/issues/_index.md

 <!-- Note: to add issues use markdown attributes {.major} and {.major} -->
 - [ ] No way to view draft documents (this is currently how I designate private documents, as draft=true will prevent hugo from publishing it in production.
 Simply need to add a view button which should use the old goldmark service I had built before switching to hugo.

-- [ ] Rendering bulleted lists in markdown doesn't show numbers, presumably due to theme defaults.
-This might be addressed by creating a render hook template of some sort.
+- [X] Rendering bulleted lists in markdown doesn't show numbers, presumably due to theme defaults.
+This might be addressed by creating a render hook template of some sort. *moved the document to an iframe to protect from outer stylesheets*
+{.complete}

 - [ ] In static standalone (markdown) file page, the last breadcrumb doesn't show properly sometimes.
 {.minor}